swiftype/swiftype-app-search-java/README.md

     gradle build shadowjar

-This will generate two jars. `swiftype-app-search-0.1.0-all.jar` includes all necessary dependencies and `swiftype-app-search-0.1.0.jar` includes only the client code.
+This will generate two jars. `swiftype-app-search-<version>-all.jar` includes all necessary dependencies and `swiftype-app-search-<version>.jar` includes only the client code.

 ## Usage